Air-Fryer Brussels Sprouts

 • Then slice them in half.

-• The cut side is what will create the beautiful charring and caramelization of the sprouts, which is what makes them so delicious!
+• The cut side creates the beautiful charring and caramelization of the sprouts, which is what makes them so delicious!

 a person showing a brussel sprout cut in half

-The more cuts you have the more caramelization you will get, so even if your sprouts are small, you could quarter them and fry less time for greater caramelization and crispiness.
+The more cuts you have, the more caramelization you will get, so even if your sprouts are small, you could quarter them and fry them for less time for greater caramelization and crispiness.

 detail of air fryer brussel sprouts showing crispy texture

-• But I find air fryer vegetables need just a bit of oil to get the best crispiness.
+• But I find air fryer vegetables need just a bit of oil for the best crispiness.

-• This creates just a thin layer of oil which in addition to flavor also adds to the crispiness.
+• This creates just a thin layer of oil, which adds flavor to the crispiness.

 • All it takes is 2-3 sprays of olive oil on the Brussels sprouts.
-It’s also fewer calories this way too!
+You could also use Avocado oil, which comes in a spray can.

 a person measuring a tablespoon of balsamic vinegar over a bowl of brussel sprouts